Finding a mentor

-When you figure out who you want your mentor to be sometimes it is better to just let the mentor, mentee relationship happen on its own instead of plainly asking someone, “Hey will you be my mentor?”.
+When you figure out who you want your mentor to be, sometimes it is better just to let the mentor-mentee relationship happen on its own instead of plainly asking someone “Hey, will you be my mentor?”
 The forceful action of asking someone if they would be your mentor can sometimes throw people off and may deter them from getting involved.
 In many cases a mentor can be found in your everyday life.
 For example, many teachers may start to teach interested students about topics that aren’t thoroughly covered in class.
-As the student shows constant interest in the topic the teacher will continue to go out of their way to teach the student creating a strong mentor-mentee relationship.
-Other ways that an unofficial mentor relationship may happen is in sports and or group activities when someone very trained at a specific sport trains a younger inexperienced member how to perfect the game or activity.
-Every opportunity to find a mentor is unique and may call for more direct or indirect method, but it is up to you to choose which one works best.
+As the student shows constant interest in the topic, the teacher will continue to go out of their way to teach the student, creating a strong mentor-mentee relationship.
+Other ways that an unofficial mentor relationship may happen is in sports and/or group activities when someone very trained in a specific sport trains a younger, inexperienced member how to perfect the game or activity.
+Every opportunity to find a mentor is unique and may call for a more direct or indirect method, but it is up to you to choose which one works best.

 Listening is a very important skill that everyone should have.
-It benefits us every day even if we don’t believe so.
+It benefits us every day, even if we don’t believe so.
 Great learning opportunities happen when you observe and listen to others.
-For example, if you have a mentor that is willing to teach you everything they know but you constantly interrupt their teaching sessions with useless information and don’t pay attention to the lesson they were giving, you may have just missed an important lesson and are wasting your mentor’s time.
-Paying good attention to when to listen and when to get off topic benefits you and helps out your mentor at the same time.
+For example, if you have a mentor who is willing to teach you everything they know, but you constantly interrupt their teaching sessions with useless information and don’t pay attention to the lessons they give, you may have just missed an important lesson and are wasting your mentor’s time.
+Paying good attention so that you know when to listen and when to get off topic benefits you and helps out your mentor at the same time.

-So if you are going to be working this summer why not change up your routine and find a mentor near you to mentor you in a topic that you are really interested about.
-Not only will you learn from the experience but it is a good way to make friends and build lasting work relationships.
+So, if you are going to be working this summer, why not change up your routine and find a mentor near you to guide you on a topic that you are really interested in?
+Not only will you learn from the experience, but it is a good way to make friends and build lasting work relationships.

 -Jasmine Harmon, Student Leader